 I’ve been single for the past six weeks now – a status I haven’t had since I was 19.
 Like pretty much all middle class, educated white girls from the burbs I thought a monogamous relationship was the thing to strive for.
 Although I never wanted to get married nor have kids, I didn’t think there was any other option besides monogamy.
 What am I saying?!?
 I didn’t even have a thought about it – monogamy just was – without thought, examination or question.

-But after three relationships and 21 years, I’ve started what I guess I’m calling a journey of sexual and relationship exploration.
+But after three back-to-back monogamous relationships and 21 years past, I’ve started what I guess I’m calling a journey of sexual and relationship exploration.
 I just don’t know what’s right for me anymore except for what feels right right now.
 And right now I don’t want monogamy.

 Were we meant to be with one person for all our lives – ’til death do us part cause the Bible tells us so?
-I was on that path, without the actual marriage part, but I thought I was going to be with him forever.
+I was on that path, without the actual marriage part, but I did think I was going to be with him forever monogamously.

 To disprove the marriage paradigm, I could point to divorce rates, how my married friends complain about their spouses, the number of men on online dating sites looking to cheat, the fact that perhaps this site will gain traction if only to live vicariously through my life…

-It’s an amazingly fascinating journey, which I hope you come with me on…and comment about!
+It’s an amazingly fascinating journey, which I hope you come with me on…and share and comment about!